What is plasma, and what are platelets?

 Plasma is the liquid portion of whole blood.
-It is composed largely of water and proteins, and it provides a medium for red blood cells, white blood cells, and platelets to circulate through the body.
-Platelets, also called thrombocytes, are blood cells that cause blood clots, it is the backbone of all healing processes of the body.
+It is mainly composed of water and proteins, and it provides a medium for red blood cells, white blood cells, and platelets to circulate through the body.
+Platelets, also called thrombocytes, are blood cells that cause blood clots.
+It is the backbone of all healing processes of the body.

 What is platelet-rich plasma?